rainbamboooo/Traffic-Signs-Classifier-Udacity-Self-Driving-Car-Nanodegree-Term1-project2/README.md

 CNN is great for this project because it can fist recognize some of the basic features of traffic signs and then recognize features that are more complex.
-Because traffic signs¡¯ shape is relatively simple, So two convolutional layer will be enough.
+Because traffic signs' shape is relatively simple, So two convolutional layer will be enough.
 I use a pooling layer to pick the most important feature.
 Meanwhile, it can decrease the size and make training easier.